-Last month, the United Nations Environment Programme (UNEP) and the International Livestock Research institute (ILRI) published a report entitled, “Preventing the Next Pandemic: Zoonotic diseases and how to break the chain of transmission.”
+Last month, the United Nations Environment Programme (UNEP) and the International Livestock Research Institute (ILRI) published a report titled, “Preventing the Next Pandemic: Zoonotic diseases and how to break the chain of transmission.”

 Recommendations to consume 50% less animal foods in favour of plant-based foods and protein will go a long way to easing the burden on the world’s already strained resources.

 The report takes aim at exposing the root causes of pandemics like COVID-19 to draw attention to the necessary steps we need to take to prevent pandemics in the future.

 Since the outbreak of COVID-19, there have many reports about the link between wildlife markets where wild animals are bought, sold, and killed for food, in the transmission of novel viruses.
 Animals in these markets are kept in cramped quarters and dirty conditions – the opportune environment for viruses to mutate, jump species and spread.